Carnival Breeze deck plans

 Each of the Carnival Breeze cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Carnival Breeze staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Carnival Breeze (built 2012, scheduled refurbishment 2017) is of the largest and newest Carnival cruise ships and the third (last) of the line’s Carnival Dream-class – together with Dream and Magic, and the new Carnival Vista (2016) and Carnival Horizon (2018).
+Carnival Breeze (built 2012, last refurbished in 2017 April) is of the largest and newest Carnival cruise ships and the third (last) of the line’s Carnival Dream-class – together with Dream and Magic, and the new Carnival Vista (2016) and Carnival Horizon (2018).
 To the same class belongs also the Costa Cruises ship Costa Diadema.

 Carnival Breeze cruise ship deck plan has a total of 1845 staterooms for 3690 passengers (max capacity is 4891 guests), served by 1390 crew/staff.
 The ship has 14 passenger decks, 24 lounges and bars, 3 swimming pools (one with retractable glass roof), 8 jacuzzies (6 of which cantilevered), 18 elevators.